astashov/liftosaur/blog/docs/index.md

 - `numberOfSets`
 - `setVariationIndex`
 - `descriptionIndex`
-- `setIndex` - index of a set that was tapped
+- `setIndex` - index of a set that was tapped (it's 0 for the initial run - before completing any sets)

 But assigning new values is only allowed to the following: